mzhKU/getdata_peer_assignment/README.md

 where the Features are those which report a mean or SD measurement.
 The tidy data set is uploaded as `means_stds_cast.txt`.
+More information on each step is found as comments within the `run_analysis.R` script.

 ## How to execute the script